 You can register to have a student mentor.
-Further information is available at Student Mentor Program.
+Further information is available at Student Leadership Opportunities.

-Students can also access the Indigenous Tutorial Assistance Scheme a program that offers extra tutoring to assist Aboriginal and Torres Strait Islander students enrolled at USC.
+Fraser Coast students can also access the Indigenous Academic Mentoring program that offers additional tutoring to assist Aboriginal and Torres Strait Islander students enrolled at USC.

 'Creating safe study and work spaces for LGBTIQ students and staff'